paulMery/moov-node/README.md

-# Node SDK for Moov API and Dashboard
+# Node SDK for Moov API

-TBD
+This SDK provides convenient configurations and methods for using the Moov API in a server-side Node.js environment.

 ## Installation